-Our goal Measure Current performance (2023/2024 Annual Report) Performance targets 2025 - 2034 The cycle trail is well used Numbers using the trail as measured by trail counters Counters along the trail recorded between 7,789 and 45,537 annual users at various points.
+Our goal Measure Currentperformance(2023/2024 Annual Report) Performancetargets2025 - 2034 The cycle trail is well used Numbers using the trail as measured by trail counters Not achieved Counters along the trail recorded between 7,789 and 45,537 annual users at various points.
 Total users recorded is 144,198 This represents an increase in daily utilisation of 7% based on 2022/2023 total use of 134,816 users.
 Updated figure based on trail counter reporting.
-Show year-on-year growth.
-Why this is important: The level of use of the cycle trail reflects the appropriateness and effectiveness of this asset for our community and visitors, and whether we are meeting their needs.
-The visitor experience meets or exceeds expectations Net Promotor Score and cyclist feedback.
+Show year-on-year growth. trail reflects the appropriateness an ors, and whether we are meeting t The visitor experience meets or exceeds expectations Net Promotor Score and cyclist feedback.
 New Measure Baseline to be established.
-Is greater than 80% over a 12-month average.
-Why this is important: We want this asset to provide a quality experience for visitors and be an ambassador to promote the Westland district, which supports the local economy.
+Is greater than 80% over a 12-month average. ide a quality experience for visitors ict, which supports the local econo